progrium/skywatch/README.md

 one.](https://api.heroku.com/signup) When you run `skywatch init` authenticated it will create some example alerts and checks, then deploy an empty watcher to Heroku.
 None of the checks or alerts are enabled by default.
-See the scripts it set up by just `skywatch` from the
+See the scripts it set up by just running `skywatch` from the
 directory:

     $ skywatch